[Editor’s note: This story was previously published in June 2019. It has since been updated and republished.]

 An additional purpose for holding a TIPS funds is to diversify the fixed income portion of your portfolio.

-Therefore, TIPS funds may be smart holdings for both short-term and long-term investors in 2019.
+Therefore, TIPS funds may be smart holdings for both short-term and long-term investors.

 Fidelity Select Utilities Portfolio (FSUTX)